Latesch/Network-Tools/README.en.md

 flask run --host=0.0.0.0 --port=8080
 ```

-Now the server is available on port `8080`:
+Now the server will run on port `8080`:
 👉 [http://192.168.1.10:8080](http://192.168.1.10:8080)

 ---